Indirect Taxes and Subsidies

 Indirect Taxes

-Definition: A tax levied on goods and services, such as VAT or excise duties.
-It is paid indirectly by the consumer via the producer.
+Definition: A tax levied on goods and services when they are purchased, such as VAT or sugar tax.
+It is paid indirectly by the consumer via the producer, so affects the supply curve rather than the demand curve.

 Purpose: To raise government revenue and/or to discourage consumption of demerit goods, such as cigarettes or sugary products.